Knicks vs Celtics Prediction — AI Finds CAN'T MISS NBA Lines & Props (May 05)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over tons of data from every simulation between the Knicks and Celtics and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every simulation between the Knicks and Celtics and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.

-The Algorithm has been most keyed in on the growing weight human bettors tend to put on player performance factors between a Knicks team going up against a possibly rested Celtics team.
-Trends look to say the true game analytics appear to reflect a strong lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most keyed in on the growing weight human bettors tend to put on player performance factors between a Knicks team going up against a possibly deflated Celtics team.
+We’ve found the true game analytics might reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.